-Limited Operating History Risk - The Fund is a recently organized, diversified management investment company with a limited operating history.
-As a result, prospective investors have a limited track record or history on which to base their investment decision.
+New Fund Risk - The Fund is a recently organized investment company with no operating history.
+As a result, prospective investors have no track record or history on which to base their investment decision.

 Special Risks of Exchange-Traded Funds

 Authorized Participants ("APs"), Market Makers, and Liquidity Providers Concentration Risk - The Fund has a limited number of financial institutions that may act as APs.
 In addition, there may be a limited number of market makers and/or liquidity providers in the marketplace.
 To the extent either of the following events occur, shares of the Fund may trade at a material discount to NAV and possibly face delisting: (i) APs exit the business or otherwise become unable to process creation and/or redemption orders and no other APs step forward to perform these services, or (ii) market makers and/or liquidity providers exit the business or significantly reduce their business activities and no other entities step forward to perform their functions.